Franklin Resources inflows fail to impress

 (Reuters) - Inflows resumed at asset manager Franklin Resources Inc (BEN.N) during its fiscal second quarter, but failed to impress investors who were looking for the company to bring in more cash.

-Shares in the San Mateo, California-based company were down 3.6 percent in late morning trading, underperforming the Dow Jones index of U.S. asset managers .DJUSAG that was down 1.5 percent.
+Shares in the San Mateo, California-based company closed 3.3 percent lower in trading on Wednesday, underperforming the Dow Jones index of U.S. asset managers .DJUSAG that fell 1.2 percent.

 "Expectations were pretty high coming in to the quarter," said Sandler O'Neill analyst Michael Kim, who was looking for Franklin to report an inflow of around $9 billion, in line with the $8.4 billion inflow it reported in the same quarter in 2011.